 The Lincoln Presidential Museum brings history to life by taking you through every stage of the 16th President’s life.
 The interactive exhibits are engaging and entertaining for all ages.

-Learn about Lincoln’s dark side, his personal interests, family woes, his rise to political power, and his lasting effect on America.
+Learn about Lincoln’s dark side, his personal interests, his family woes, his rise to political power, and his lasting effect on America.

 Where: 212 N. Sixth Street, Springfield, Illinois